The Power of Place at the Social Justice Curriculum Fair

 Teaching Central America Through History and Fiction

-Anna then introduced a blank map of Central America that challenged participants to identify countries, and an exercise where attendees mingled while introducing historical figures from Central America and the U.S. through short bios.
+Anna then introduced a blank map of Central America that challenged participants to identify countries, and an exercise where attendees mingled while introducing historical figures from Central America and the United States through short bios.
 Participants reflected on figures such as Efraín Ríos Montt, a Guatemalan dictator, and Oliver North, a key figure in the Iran-Contra affair, highlighting the need for more comprehensive education in the region.

-Lapera emphasized the power of fiction in bringing the immigrant experience to life, sharing novels like Danilo Was Here from Panama, Saints of the Household, and her own book, Mani Semilla Finds Her Quetzal Voice, which tells the story of a young girl’s connection to her Guatemalan heritage.
+Lapera emphasized the power of fiction in bringing the immigrant experience to life, sharing novels like Danilo Was Here, Saints of the Household, and her own book, Mani Semilla Finds Her Quetzal Voice, which tells the story of a young girl’s connection to her Guatemalan heritage.
 These stories, aimed at middle and high school students, offer historical insights and provide opportunities for deeper learning in the classroom.

 • Anna Lapera is a Guatemalan-American author and public school teacher.
 Her debut novel, Mani Semilla Finds Her Quetzal Voice, was named one of the “Most Anticipated Middle Grade Reads of 2024” by the School Library Journal.
 She is a Pushcart prize nominee, a Tin House and Macondo Writers Workshop alum.
 When she’s not writing or teaching, you can find her drumming or searching for the best plátano frito in the DMV.
 She lives in Silver Spring, Maryland, with her husband, two daughters, and a rescue dog named Leo.